HyacinthBirb/HyacinthBirb/README.md

 ** I am a person studying Computer science with the goal to work in the AeroSpace industry **

-Languges currently studying {
+Languges currently studying

   C and C++
   Python

-  {
 a little bit of Java as well for front end
-  }
-}

-Project currently working on {
+Project currently working on:

-  My personal unmanned copper Avionics Softwhere named Helios {

-    Main purpose is as a study project for FPV drone wich is inspidred by the mars helicoter and its visual based navigation system
+1. My personal unmanned copper Avionics Softwhere named Helios - Main purpose is as a study project for FPV drone wich is inspidred by the mars helicoter and its visual based navigation system
-    }

-  A private HomeLab network for personal use
+2. A private HomeLab network for personal use

-}